peterchay88/Polygon-Stock-Market-API/readme.md

 the `framework` folder should reflect in the docker container.

-For any changes that are made to files outside the `framework` folder you will need to exit the container and re-run the start docker shel script for these changes to take effect.
+For any changes that are made to files outside the `framework` folder you will need to exit the container and re-run the start docker shell script for these changes to take effect.

 ## How to run tests